(Some of the content in this post was originally published 10/31/2011 then was updated & re-published on 11/8/2017)

 So that’s the tradition of the Birthday Rose

-There’s just other thing about this story – which is that I don’t actually come from anywhere.
+There’s one other thing I want to tell you about this story – I don’t actually come from anywhere.
 I moved every year of my life ’til I was in my 20’s.
-So when I say it’s a tradition where I come from, I basically mean “I made this up,” but nobody will do it if I say that.
+So when I say it’s a tradition where I come from, I basically mean “I made this up” but nobody will do it if I say that.
 So I made up the part about it’s being a tradition, too.